input-output-hk/essential-cardano-content/content/glossary/kevm.md

 image_text: ""
 ---

-**KEVM**: [K Ethereum Virtual Machine](https://testnets.cardano.org/en/virtual-machines/kevm/overview/).
+[K Ethereum Virtual Machine](https://testnets.cardano.org/en/virtual-machines/kevm/overview/).
 It allows developers to experiment with any smart contract that can be run on the EVM, and offers improved security and performance.